 - Renewable Energy Systems: A PVS without a BSS cannot provide power to households when the power grid is down.
 Therefore, eligible installations under the CEWRI-CI Subprogram are (i) the installation of a PVS with a BSS; or (ii) the addition of a BSS to an existing PVS.
 The installation of a PVS without a BSS is not an eligible activity under the CEWRI-CI Subprogram. - Water Storage Systems: WSS must include a tank to store a maximum capacity of five hundred (500) gallons of water per household, complete with all its necessary accessories and instrumentation for full functionality of water storage and distribution within the home during a disaster scenario.
-In case the property loses power, the electric pump should be able to work off-grid from the main electrical utility supported by the PVS and BSS granted to the Applicant by the Program, when applicable.
+In case the property loses power, the electric pump should be able to work off-grid from the main electrical utility supported by the PVS and BSS granted to the Applicant by the Subprogram, when applicable.
 The water storage tank shall be connected to the utility's main water line with a water level control valve and backflow preventer designed to prevent backflow from the water storage tank to the utility's main water line.

-10.4 System Capacity
+10.3 System Capacity

-The CEWRI-CI Subprogram may establish and offer standard system packages for PVS, BSS, and/or WSS for single-family dwelling units based on the Eligible Applicant's household energy and water needs.
+The CEWRI-CI Subprogram may establish and offer standard system packages for PVS, BSS, and/or WSS for single-family dwelling units based on the Eligible Applicant's household energy and water needs as determined in the pre-installation assessment visit.

-10.4.1 PVS Capacity
+10.3.1 PVS and BSS Packages and Capacities